LegendusMaximus/speedsmart-tools/README.md

 If you would like to have a go with this on your computer as a one-time experience or manually running it every time, here is how to get it installed:

-1. Download the code as a ZIP file or clone the repository.
+1. Download the code as a ZIP file or clone the repository and then navigate to the root directory of the repository.
+2. Install the project requirements by using "pip install -r requirements.txt"
-2. Edit the speedsmart_config.py file with valid file paths and change settings if desired.
+3. Edit the speedsmart_config.py file with valid file paths and change settings if desired.
 There are comments in the file above each setting to tell you what it does.
-3. Install the project requirements by using "pip install -r requirements.txt"
+4. Rename speedsmart_secrets_example.py to speedsmart_secrets.py.
+For basic usage, you can leave all the options in this file as they are.
-4. Run the start.py file to add replacing networks or start the tool.
+5. Run the start.py file to start the tool, add replacing networks and more.
+Upon running this file, you will be presented with a simple main menu where you select an option by typing a number followed by enter.
 To start the tool without any input first, run main.py

 If you are interested in running the tool continuously using emails or the SpeedSmart API as a trigger, have a look at the following sections.